Manifest (jiangyu.json)

 additionPrefabs | logical names of prefab addition bundles staged into the compiled output (see Prefabs) |

-compiled/jiangyu.json ships inside the compiled mod folder.
-Modders read it for debugging compiled output, never edit it.
+Both compiled/jiangyu.json and compiled/templates.json ship inside the compiled mod folder.
+Modders read them for debugging compiled output, never edit them.

 Loader validation